ntnq2000/SQL-50/README.md

 * Improve problem-solving skills by translating real-world data scenarios into efficient SQL queries.
 * Prepare for technical interviews by tackling common SQL patterns and challenges.

-## Repository Structure
-The solutions are organized by problem difficulty, following the structure of the LeetCode study plan.
-Each file is named problem_name.sql.
-* Easy - Solutions for easy-level problems.
-* Medium - Solutions for medium-level problems.
-* Hard - Solutions for hard-level problems.

 <!---LeetCode Topics Start-->
 # LeetCode Topics
 ## Database